 Jump to:Page Content

-The 2013-2014 Academic Year Fellowship has been awarded to Patrick Kibbe.
-The Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS) is thrilled with the diverse background and enthusiasm that Patrick will bring to his fellowship.
+Pamela Lachman.
+The Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS) is thrilled with the diverse background and enthusiasm that Pamela will bring to her fellowship during this academic year.

 The PCJ fellows are working collaboratively on activities that include:

 Additionally, meet the PCJ Student Interns, view their profiles, and learn more about the work they are doing.

 A message from PCJ Executive Director, Christine Cole: "The PCJ support of summer interns is one of the most important and valuable investments we make.
 Three or more students do, often ground-breaking, work for government or non-profit agencies working in the safety and justice sector.
 The investment allows students to practice classroom learning in a real setting, as well as expand their professional experience and network.
 The host agency gets a top quality summer intern at no cost and often cements a longer term relationship.
 Many summer intern hosts have become Policy Analysis Exercise (PAE) clients, and others have hired students after they are graduated.
 We are thrilled to be able to foster the connections and invest in both our student and practitioner partners.
 Congratulations to each of the hosts and to each of the students who were selected in a competitive process."

 Congratulations to Pamela Lachman who has been awarded the 2014-2015 Academic Year Fellowship from the Program in Criminal Justice Policy and Management at Harvard Kennedy School.

 Check back in August when we'll be posting more about our newest AY Fellow.

 Learn more about the PCJ Fellowship program